-Panels at the eave can be terminated in two ways; with hems (recommended) or with fasteners.
-Each will depend on the aesthetic consideration determined by the installer or building owner.
+Panels at the eave can be terminated in two ways; with hems (recommended) or with fasteners (not allowed for a watertightness warranty).
+Each will depend on the aesthetic consideration or warranty determined by the installer or building owner.

 Eave Termination without Fasteners (Recommended)